openhab/openhab-pebble/README.md

 # openHAB
 An openHAB client for Pebble, written using the Pebble.js framework.

+## Maintainer
+This repo needs a **new maintainer**.
+With Pebble shutting down operations after its sale to Fitbit, the current maintainer has moved on to other wearable technology for home automation.
+If you are interested in taking over maintenance of this repo, please send email to pebble@openhab.org

 ## Configuration
 After installing the application on your Pebble via the Pebble app on your phone, go to the Configuration screen for the app on your phone to enter the necessary